-Our best recruiting books 2023 list is a compilation of our 19 favourite books for recruiters and talent acquisition professionals to read this year.
+Our best recruiting books 2024 list compiles our 19 favourite books for recruiters and talent acquisition professionals to read this year.

-In 2005, when I started my career in recruitment, there wasn’t much content out there for recruiters beyond a few classic sales books and a handful of blogs.
-It was all about learning by doing, figuring it out for yourself, and stomaching a lot of rejection.
-Whilst these are still essential to becoming a recruiter there are some great books that can help shortcut some of the painful experiences most of us go through.
+When I started my career in recruitment in 2005, there wasn’t much content out there for recruiters beyond a few classic sales books and a handful of blogs.
+It was about learning by doing, figuring it out for yourself, and overcoming rejection.
+While these are still essential to becoming a recruiter, there are some great books that can help shortcut some of the painful experiences most of us go through.

-Here’s a compilation of the books I have found most valuable for a recruiter to read, organised by the different areas in which recruiters spend their days.
+Here’s a compilation of the books I have found most valuable for recruiters to read, organized by the different areas in which recruiters spend their days.

 Over the past two or three years, the term “talent intelligence” has been thrown around without a clear understanding of its true meaning.
 That’s why I highly appreciate Toby Culshaw’s book, “Talent Intelligence: Use Business and People Data to Drive Organizational Performance,” which was published last year.
 The book delves into a comprehensive exploration of intelligence, explains the pivotal role of analytics in building a talent intelligence model, and emphasizes the crucial need for any recruiting function to cultivate TI capability.